MoizYounis/translation-management-service/README.md

 php artisan test

 # Note:
-If the data does not appear after testing the APIs, simply run the seeders again to populate the data.
+If the data does not appear after testing in APIs, simply run the seeders again to populate the data.
 ```

 ## API Documentation